victorevh/victorevh/README.md

 <br>

-- 🔭 Bachelor of Information Systems, currently working as a Front-End Developer at [Hand Talk](https://handtalk.me)
+- 🔭 Bachelor of Information Systems, currently working as a Full Stack Developer at [Hand Talk](https://handtalk.me)

 - 📫 How to reach me **victor_oliveirasantos@hotmail.com**